-To upload a set of IMEI/Serial Numbers for devices you want to provision using Android for Work, or for Esper Enhanced Android devices with this template, click Upload IMEI CSV.
+To upload a set of IMEI/Serial Numbers for devices you want to provision using Android for Work, or for Esper Foundation for Android devices with this template, click Upload IMEI CSV.
 The CSV file containing the IMEI and serial numbers must adhere to the following conditions:

 The example below is using a text editor to create the CSV file:

 If you are using a spreadsheet program instead of a text editor, each field goes into three consecutive columns by row.